 Co-Production is an approach that ensures both people delivering and planning services and those using them are equal partners in the design, delivery and review of servicesIt recognises that all parties have vital contributions to make to improve the quality of life for people and communities.

 The programme aims to come up with a model of service delivery for emotional and mental wellbeing for children and young people that will meet their needs and which is designed and produced by young people, citizens and statutory organisations.
-We already know from the NEF report that young people want more focus on support and early intervention in order to reduce the risk of them going into crisis and needing more intensive support.
+We already know from talking to young people that they want more focus on support and early intervention in order to reduce the risk of them going into crisis and needing more intensive support.

-The first stage of the programme, which commenced in October 2017, has involved talking to a wide range of young people about their mental health and emotional wellbeing.
+The programme commenced in October 2017 and involved talking to a wide range of young people about their mental health and emotional wellbeing.
 This has included going into schools, running focus groups and workshops and asking for views through a survey.
-The outcomes of all this insight is being used to inform the next stages of the programme.

 In January we held a successful stakeholder event with a wide range of participants to share the work done so far and to get a commitment from them to keep involved.
 You can read the report on this event here.
 This was followed by three community events with local people held in February.
 You can read the report on these events here.